Language selection

 Disclosure

 Licensees must report events and incidents involving licensed activities that could impact the health, safety and security of Canadians and the environment to the CNSC.
-Use the links below to find any information provided by this licensee, if any, as well as other public disclosures made by licensees.
+Use the links below to find any information provided by this licensee, as well as other public disclosures made by licensees.

 • No recent disclosures